- Earthing Basics

 We recommend you first have a conversation with your doctor.
 Earthing makes the physiology function more efficiently, and this improvement has the potential to affect medication dosages.
 For instance, we know that Earthing has a blood thinning effect, may improve thyroid function, blood sugar, and blood pressure, and thus medication dosages may need to be closely monitored and possibly adjusted.
 However, such interactions have not been measured in studies.
 For that reason, we strongly advise informing your doctor and following his or her guidance.
 Please read our report on Earthing and medication.

-Do you have to be concerned about being hit by lightning during a thunderstorm if you are grounded in your home?
+Do I have to be concerned about being hit by lightning during a thunderstorm if you are grounded in your home?

 Lightning is a massive natural phenomenon that is unpredictable and challenging to totally protect against.
 It is poorly understood.
 Homes are rarely hit by lightning.
 When this happens, the lightning usually takes the path of least resistance to the ground, such as large conductive systems like the plumbing pipes, electrical wiring network, or telephone and cable TV lines, all of which are directly grounded to the Earth.